Influenza in education and care services

-Influenza is highly contagious and can be spread to others for 24 hours before symptoms start until a week after the start of symptoms.
-In young children the infectious period can be longer and up to 10 days.
+Influenza is highly contagious and can be spread to others for 24 hours before symptoms start and up to a week after the start of symptoms.
+In young children, the infectious period can be longer and up to 10 days.

 Schools, boarding schools and early childhood education and care services can facilitate influenza transmission due to large numbers of children being in confined spaces for extended periods of time.

 - encourage children in education and care to be vaccinated

 - ensure appropriate exclusion of unwell staff and children from school or childcare.